thezw27/Robotics_Middleware_Trial_Python_Turtle/RR/Trial_instruction.md

 	input("Press enter to quit")
 ```

-By filling in the sections above, an RR turtlebot service is ready to run by `python turtlebot_service.py`!
+By filling in the sections above, an RR turtlebot service is ready to run by `$ python turtlebot_service.py`!

 * **Checkpoint 2**:
 The terminal should print "Press enter to quit" after running the service without any error.
 Please direct to `Robotics_Middleware_Trial_Python_Turtle/readme.md` for question post.